Route Planning 101

 Avoid Control Point Issues

 Missing or incorrect cues can be created by clicking inside an intersection.
-The Route Planner attempts to identify these inadvertent deviations from a planned route, but to ensure you don't experience this, it's best to make sure to click before or after intersections along the road, path, or trail you are working with.
+The Route Planner attempts to identify these inadvertent deviations from a planned route but to ensure you don't experience this, it's best to make sure to click before or after intersections along the road, path, or trail you are working with.

 Cuesheet

-A route's cuesheet provides turn by turn navigation in our app.
+A route's cuesheet provides turn-by-turn navigation in our app.

 Cue tips: